Berkeley-MDes/tdf-fa23-CD3-github/README.md

 <img alt="Sketches of idea" src="./weekly-reports/w3-0914/drawing.JPG" height="350">   <img alt="Sketches of idea" src="./weekly-reports/w3-0914/sketches.png" height="350">

 Diving into designing with Grasshopper, I was quite overwhelmed at the very beginning and had to look for tutorials on how to make similar designs.
 Most of the simple product designs focused on building computing-generated structures based on simple geometries rather than pre-designed shapes like the cat illustrations I had.
-I traced the cat shapes in
+I traced the cat shapes in Rhino first and started adjusting the geometries to build each piece of the stand.

 <img alt="Sketches of idea" src="./weekly-reports/w3-0914/phone model.JPG" height="350">